near/NEPs/specs/Proposals/0040-split-states.md

 ## Dynamic Shards
 The first issue to address in splitting shards is the assumption that the current implementation of chain and runtime makes that the number of shards never changes.
-This in turn involves two parts, how the validators know when sharding changes happen and how they store states of shards from different epochs during the transition.
+This in turn involves two parts, how the validators know when and how sharding changes happen and how they store states of shards from different epochs during the transition.
 The former is a protocol change and the latter only affects validators' internal states.

 ### Protocol Change
-Sharding change will be triggered as protocol version changes.
-Every time a resharding is scheduled, a new protocol version number is created for the switch to new sharding.
-Epochs with `protocol_version` larger or equal than the threshold number will take the new sharding assignment while epochs with `protocol_version` less will take the old sharding assignment.
+Sharding config for an epoch will be encapsulated in a struct `ShardLayout`, which not only contains number of shards, but also layout information to decide which account ids should be mapped to which shards.
+The `ShardLayout` information will be stored as part of `EpochConfig`.
+Right now, `EpochConfig` is stored in `EpochManager` and remains static across epochs.
+That will be changed in the new implementation so that `EpochConfig` can be changed according to protocol versions, similar to how `RuntimeConfig` is implemented right now.

+The switch to Simple Nightshade will be implemented as a protocol upgrade.  `EpochManager` creates a new `EpochConfig` for each epoch from the protocol version of the epoch.
+When the protocol version is large enough and the `SimpleNightShade` feature is enabled, the `EpochConfig` will be use the `ShardLayout` of Simple Nightshade, otherwise it uses the genesis `ShardLayout`.
+The `ShardLayout` for Simple Nightshade will be added as part of the near config.

-Since the `EpochInfo` of epoch T will be determined at the end of epoch T-2, the validators will have time to prepare for states of the new shards during epoch T-1.
+Since the protocol version and the shard information of epoch T will be determined at the end of epoch T-2, the validators will have time to prepare for states of the new shards during epoch T-1.

-For example, for the Simple NightShade migration, assume that the current protocol version is 45.
-If there is no other pending protocol update, we can schedule `SimpleNightShadeShardSplit` to happen at protocol version 46.
-Then when the epoch's protocol version is updated to 46, the new sharding for Simple NightShade will be enabled.

 We will discuss how the sharding transition will be managed in the next section.